 - Craft paint

-Sew the design, skipping every other hole.
-For each stitch, you'll push the needle DOWN into the the lining and pull it through, and then pull the needle back up onto the other side.
 It's perfectly fine to flip the whole lining over each time if it helps keep things on track!

-Step 3: Fold Over the Top
+6. Fold and Stitch the Top

 Stitch back and forth across the marked line using the same technique as before.